The administrative core consists of the administrative office and the various operational and oversight committees.

 The administrative office is located at the University of Louisville and is managed by the Administrative Office Members.

 The purpose of this committee is to keep administrators at the affiliated institutions aware of goal-related activities, such that institutional resources/activities can be directed toward the biomedical focus area, if, and when deemed necessary.
-The institutional administrators of affiliated institutions select their institutional representative to the Steering Committee.
+The institutional administrators of affiliated institutions select their institutional representative to the Leadership Committee.

 External Advisory Committee (EAC)